DanFaulkner/EventTrackerProject/README.md

 |Weight       | PUT  | /api/weights{id}  | | Weight JSON |
 |Void      | DELETE | /api/weights{id} | | |

-when adding a weight the user and exercise details return null, however, if you get the weight with the id of the recently created weight it will return the details.
+When using post mapping on a weight the user and exercise details return null, however, if you get the weight with the id of the recently created weight it will return the details.
 I'm planning on fixing this in the front end.